 Yes, but if you are not under contract we will ask you for additional details about acquiring rights for the work you wish to translate.

 Can I apply to the K Blundell Trust with my debut work?

-No. However you can apply to the Authors’ Foundation with your debut work as long as you have signed your contract with a UK publisher.
+No, you must provide a copy (hardcopy or digital) of your previous work as part of your application.
+However you can apply to the Authors’ Foundation with your debut work as long as you have signed your contract with a UK publisher.